8483/notes/topics/electricity.md

 http://amasci.com/elect/vwatt1.html
 http://amasci.com/miscon/elect.html

 **Voltage “pushes” charges through an object which has electrical resistance, and this heats up the resistive object.
-The flow of the charges is measured in amperes, the flow of electrical energy and heat output is measured in watts, and the resistance is measured in ohms.
-Electric current isn't a stuff, electric current is the flow of a stuff.
+The flow of the charges is measured in amperes, the flow of electrical energy and heat output is measured in watts, and the resistance is measured in ohms.**

+**Electric current isn't stuff, electric current is the flow of stuff.
 What is the name of the stuff?
 Charge.**

 Electronics devices all use DC, while AC is used to bring power to them, which is then rectified into DC via power supply units.